leigh-hackspace/website-hugo/content/blog/2024/raspberrypi-32channel-adc/index.md

 The Raspberry PI Hat specification suggests (is optional) to have an ID for your Hat.
 I had never done this before, so I thought this would be a good opportunity to see what this is about.

 The simplest guide for doing this I found by [MadeByMikal](https://www.madebymikal.com/raspberry-pi-hat-identity-eeproms-a-simple-guide/).
-It notes the gotchas and although does use a slightly more expance EEPROM it works well.
+It notes the gotchas and although does use a slightly more expensive EEPROM it works well.

 After you have read the guide, the file you are looking at is eeprom_settings.txt.
 These are the following values I used